jesskelsall/astarus/campaigns/purple-rain/storylines.md/finding-the-goldreach-meteorite.md

 [Saoirse](../../../astarus/people/saoirse.md) shows Wrenn the Meteoric Dust that she collected.
 Wrenn is excited to see it and attempts to taste a small amount of it, but [Saoirse](../../../astarus/people/saoirse.md) stops him, explaining that it had previously been glowing purple.

-[Torbra](../../../astarus/people/torbra.md) and [Wizira](../../../astarus/people/wizira.md) talk briefly of a grey dog-like creature with blade arms that they defeated, to which Wrenn congratulates them, but while also trying to hide the colour draining wave of shock that overtakes him.
+[Torbra Tauff](../../../astarus/people/torbra-tauff.md) and [Wizira](../../../astarus/people/wizira.md) talk briefly of a grey dog-like creature with blade arms that they defeated, to which Wrenn congratulates them, but while also trying to hide the colour draining wave of shock that overtakes him.

 ### [PR11](../sessions.md/PR11.md)